KushagraKumar04/Task-Manager/README.md

 # Task Management Application

 This is a task management application built with Next.js, TypeScript, Tailwind CSS, and Mobx State Tree.
 It allows users to create, view, update, and delete tasks.
-The application utilizes local storage for data persistence.
+The application utilizes local storage for data persistence

 ## Features